 Sundance Family Foundation is advancing a multi-faceted system of youth workforce development targeting young adults (age 18-24+).

-Why the Switch to Earn & Learn?
+Why Earn & Learn?

 The Earn & Learn model focuses on the needs of young adults (age 18-24+) who are entering the workforce.
-Often these youth are out of high school, disconnected from guidance counsellors and career navigators.
-The needs of these young adults have become more stark as the pandemic and economic downturn of 2020.
-Moving these young adults into short-term industry recognized credential programs that lead to middle-skills careers requires partnerships and systems building between nonprofits, governmental agencies, employers and post-secondary training institutions.
-Sundance is using the UN Sustainable Development Goals (SDG) to help create this specific workforce development system (SDG 8.b.1) and attain SDG and other goals by 2030.
+Often these young adults are out of high school, disconnected from guidance counselors and career navigators.
+The needs of these young adults became most evident during the COVID pandemic.

 While applications are not accepted for geographic areas outside of those identified above, from time to time, the board may choose to fund a grant outside of this geographic area or priorities.

 Applications for Sundance’s annual grant round are accepted electronically.
 The Sundance Board of Directors and staff review the grants, schedule in person and virtual site visits, and write up reports for presentation at the October Board Meeting.
 Board funding decisions will be made by the end of October, with notifications and grant awards will be issued in early November.

 Grant applications will show evidence of partnerships and demonstrate that as a result of these supports, young adults are in: 1) an industry-recognized training program, 2) a post-secondary institution, or 3) employed in a career pathway that has clear opportunities for moving towards middle-skills careers.